Latest posts by M DeMarco (see all)

 Question 2: Have you given him or her a second chance?

 Not everyone makes a great first impression every time.
 They could be in a bad mood that day or have been cramming for a test the night before and are just exhausted when you meet them.

 Give him or her a few chances to redeem themselves.
 Make an effort to have a conversation with this person.
+Try to learn what you have in common, and see how the conversation goes.
 Who knows?
 You might just find out there’s something endearing about them.